devononymous/devononymous/README.md

 - 🔭 I’m currently working on **Next Js and GraphyQL projects**

-- 🌱 I’m currently learning **Next JS, Node and Express**

 - 👯 I’m looking to collaborate on **Open Source projects**

-- 🤝 I’m looking for contribution  for mega project**
+- 🤝 I’m looking for a contribution  into my mega project**

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/sushil-kumar-mahato/](https://www.linkedin.com/in/sushil-kumar-mahato/)